 5. Academic progress: Certain loans may require borrowers to maintain satisfactory academic progress throughout their studies.

-It is important for prospective borrowers to carefully review the eligibility criteria of different lenders before applying for a student loan.
+Prospective borrowers should carefully review the eligibility criteria of different lenders before applying for a student loan.
 Each lender may have specific requirements, and understanding these criteria can help borrowers make informed decisions.

 Importance of understanding the terms and conditions of each loan offer